What is a Living Trust?

 - Loss of control.
 The only way for the Living Trust to avoid probate is for you to put all your assets into the trust.
 This means that you must change the title on all your vehicles, boats, bank accounts, CD's, real estate, and other assets.
 Also, you must remember as the years go by to purchase any new items in the name of the trust, or immediately transfer them into the trust.
 You may still exercise control over the assets if you wish, but if you do so you likely lose any tax benefits associated with putting your property in trust, and in any event your assets are no longer in your name.

 - Even if you have a Living Trust, a probate may be necessary.
 The fact is that many people never bother to make the initial transfers of their assets into the trust, much less go to the time and trouble to add their new purchases to the trust as they acquire them.
 For this reason, Living Trusts are usually done with a special kind of Will called a "Pour-Over Will."
-A Pour-Over Will transfers any remaining assets into the trust so your trustee can deliver them to the rightful beneficiaries, but the Pour-Over Will is not effective until it is probated.
+On your death, a Pour-Over Will transfers any remaining assets into the trust so your trustee can deliver them to the rightful beneficiaries, but the Pour-Over Will is not effective until it is probated.

 - In most cases a Will and Power of Attorney will serve the same purpose as a Living Trust.
 The Power of Attorney will allow someone you designate to manage your financial affairs for you if you are unable to do so, and the Will specifies who receives your assets after your death.
 Plus, as explained in more detail below, a Will and Power of Attorney usually cost less and require less maintenance than a Living Trust.